Who's That Girl? (Eurythmics song): Music video

 Lennox appearing as male and female in the music video for "Who's That Girl?"

-The music video for "Who's That Girl?" features Lennox in the role of a suspecting woman demanding to know with whom her lover has been seen associating.
-The video became a heavily played clip on MTV, and further showcased Lennox's gender-bending image.
+The video for "Who's That Girl?" became a heavily played clip on MTV, and further showcased Lennox's gender-bending image.
 She appears as a nightclub singer performing the song (complete with 1960s-era blonde flip wig) and also as a male member of the audience akin to Elvis Presley (as seen on the cover of the single).
 At the end of the video, the female Lennox is shown kissing the male Lennox.

 Stewart appears in the video, escorted by a number of different women played by a variety of guest stars including Cheryl Baker and Jay Aston of Bucks Fizz, Kiki Dee, Hazel O'Connor, Kate Garner of Haysi Fantayzee and all four members of Bananarama (including Stewart's future wife, Siobhan Fahey and future group member Jacquie O'Sullivan, who was a member of the band Shillelagh Sisters when the video was filmed, and who would replace Fahey in Bananarama in 1988).
 The gender-bending pop star Marilyn also makes an appearance in the video as another of Stewart's escorts.
-Despite the small role, Marilyn's appearance proved a high-profile move which helped lead to his own music career later the same year.
+Despite the small role, Marilyn's appearance proved to be a high-profile move which helped to launch his own music career later the same year.